 - UBC’s Employee and Family Assistance Program (EFAP) – A confidential counselling service that can help you or your family members with any personal problem, big or small, that affects your family life, your work life or your general wellbeing.
 UBC's wellbeing partner Shepell provides faculty and staff with professional counselling, coaching and a childcare registry.

 - UBC Okanagan’s Welcome and Relocation Centre – Helps with the smooth transition of new faculty, staff and their families who have relocated from outside Kelowna into the UBC community and Okanagan neighbourhoods.
-Visit the on-campus office in the Administration building, room ADM002 (behind the bus loop), or contact Jacky Ivans at 250 807 8928.
+Visit the on-campus office in Office Modular (OM) 1, at the end of the bus loop, or contact Jacky Ivans at 250 807 8928.

 Relocation fact sheets have been provided, below, but please contact our Relocation and Benefits Associate for more information: